Euryalus fortress: Strategic elements

-The trypilon was built in a way that limits frontal attacks on the city and such that the Dionysian walls limited line-of-sight to the right of the gate, as well as attacks with battering rams.
+The tripylon was built in a way that limits frontal attacks on the city and such that the Dionysian walls limited line-of-sight to the right of the gate, as well as attacks with battering rams.
 The side towers and the fortifications also limit the effectiveness of an attack.
 The gate is linked to a gallery which allows movement between ditch D and H.